-“One outcome of the information age is that statistical reasoning is increasingly used by almost all professions to evaluate evidence and make data-based decisions,” says Dr. Nathan Tintle, a professor in Dordt’s Department of Mathematics, Computer Science, and Statistics.
+“One outcome of the information age is that statistical reasoning is increasingly used by almost all professions to evaluate evidence and make data-informed decisions,” says Dr. Nathan Tintle, a professor in Dordt’s department of mathematics, statistics, and computer science.
 A strong preparatory program in statistics will help you produce data-driven arguments and make you a more savvy consumer.

-Tintle, who heads the program, has received a variety of grants for research projects that have involved students, and he leads a program that provides research opportunities for talented students.
-He has mentored more than 30 student researchers.
+Tintle, who heads the program, has received a variety of grants for research projects that have involved students.
+He also leads a program that provides research opportunities for talented students, and he has mentored more than 70 student researchers.

 “The applied statistics minor will give Dordt students a leg up on their peers in being able to critically evaluate and produce statistical arguments,” says Tintle.